-- change planning provisions relating to Victorian Government land;
+- change planning provisions relating to Victorian Government land, and

-- reserve land proposed to be owned by the Victorian Government in the future, or
+- reserve land proposed to be owned by the Victorian Government in the future.

-When a request is received, the GLPS completes an assessment on the site to determine the most appropriate planning stream.
-The three streams are explained below.
+When an application is received, the site is assessed to determine the most appropriate planning stream.
+The streams are explained below.

-Sites considered under stream A require a planning scheme amendment approved under S20(4) of the Planning and Environment Act 1987.
+Sites considered under stream A require a planning scheme amendment, to be approved under S20(4) or S20(5) of the Planning and Environment Act 1987.

 Outcome: the site will be generally consistent with the land use surrounding the site and where zones/overlays are likely to be the same as the surrounding planning provisions.

 Timeframe: 4-6 months.

 Sites considered under stream B require a planning scheme amendment/permit, to be considered by the Government Land Standing Advisory Committee (Advisory Committee).